FreeCAD/FreeCAD-documentation/wiki/Translating_an_external_workbench.md

 :   Don\'t use your own `"context"` in this specific case.
 Keep `"App::Property"`.

--   Do not translate the text of document transactions made with `Document.openTransaction()`

 ### In InitGui.py

 -   Add the following line near the top of the file: